 Marine Superintendent – Audit & Training

 Job Accountability & Responsibilities

-Conducts internal audits on board and support shipboard management in ensuring that vessels are operating in compliance with all Maritime safety rules and regulations and Berge Bulk’s Safety
+Conducts internal audits on board and support shipboard management in ensuring that vessels are operating in compliance with all Maritime safety rules and regulations and Berge Bulk’s Safety Management System (SMS)

 Actively promotes a safety culture on board during vessel visits and support the Shipboard Management Team (SMT) by identifying gaps and actions in the areas of Human element, Leadership and Management